High-resolution Wireless Video Surveillance System for Hawaii’s Waikoloa Resort

 Solar-powered Migratory Bird Remote Observation and Recording Platform

-The US Army Corps of Engineers has engaged Oregon State University researchers to study a number of remote areas throughout the Pacific Northwest to develop viable alternative landing and nesting sites for the Caspian Tern, thereby mitigating current threats to Columbia River salmon.
+Oregon State University researchers were charged by the federal government’s Army Corps of Engineers to study a number of remote areas throughout the Pacific Northwest to develop viable alternative landing and nesting sites for the Caspian Tern, thereby mitigating current threats to Columbia River salmon.
 Portland’s Real-Time Research engaged Qorvus to design and build fully self-contained, weather-resistant portable solar-powered systems that combine power conditioning, 2 terabyte local video storage, POE power for multiple IP megapixel cameras, and 3G wireless data backhaul.
 Qorvus has delivered five of these sytems.They have been successfully installed in remote areas of Oregon and Idaho, and are providing the critical megapixel image data that OSU research biologists require.

 Traffic Surveillance and License Plate Recognition at Treasure Island